sjproctor/rails_challenges/wildlife_tracker/README.md

 #### Story: As the consumer of the API, I can run a report to list all sightings during a given time period.
 Remember to add the start_date and end_date to what is permitted in your strong parameters method.
-Hint: Your controller can look something like this: (done)
+Hint: Your controller can look something like this:

 ```ruby
 class SightingsController < ApplicationController